 - Human Resources to provide family support

-We recognize that Ribbon’s Unified Communications Solution is often the fallback position for business continuity planning of our customers and their customers.
+We recognize that Ribbon’s Unified Communications Solution is often the fallback position for the business continuity planning of our customers and their customers.
 This suite of products allows for remote working during an event along with web conferencing capabilities to improve communications during a disaster recovery.
-Our customers place their trust in us that their commitments to their customers will be met by us.
+Our customers place their trust in us that their commitments to their customers will be met.

 Ribbon Plans and the Business Continuity Management System (BCMS)